 - D1330 Oral hygiene instruction, toothbrush, toothpaste, floss, and additional aids: (No Charge)

 Where do I get a Dental Hygiene Application?

-The application is available on the Dental Hygiene website during the enrollment period mid October and January.
+The application is available on the Dental Hygiene website during the enrollment period of January.

 Are there information sessions for applying to the Dental Hygiene pathway?